PiWebswiss/Genesis/README.md

-# AI Model to classify surgical instruments
+# MedAI is model to classify surgical instruments

 ## Introduction